 According to the fashion website Matalan, which polled 2,491 females, the average woman spends an average 16 minutes every weekday morning, 14 minutes on the weekend and up to 20 minutes pondering her wardrobe prior to a night out.
 That’s a heck of a lot of wasted time over a year!

-A long time ago I discovered the power my clothes, accessories and grooming had in controlling the way I felt each day as a result how I behaved.
+A long time ago I discovered the power my clothes, accessories, and grooming had in controlling the way I felt each day as a result of how I behaved.
 This is exactly the same way that an actor only totally feels one with the character they are portraying during a full dress rehearsal.
 Our clothes help us perform the roles we need/want to play each day.
-They help us to ‘feel’ the part and can act like armour helping us to feel more confident and protected.
+They help us to ‘feel’ the part and can act like armor helping us to feel more confident and protected.

 This is not a new phenomenon, it’s been happening since man first donned clothes.
 We covered our nakedness to for protection and confidence, and from that time onward adding and subtracting items became the way to inform others of our status, role, moods, and affiliations.

-Being able to look in the mirror and say – go girl, you rock is great.
+Being able to look in the mirror and say – go, girl, you rock is great.
 It fills us with confidence, hope and we stand a little straighter, more with more purpose and smile more frequently.
 Knowing we look the part releases us from our insecurities and allows us to get on with the job at hand.
 Of course, it’s not just ourselves that are affected by our appearance.
 Others too, respond to how we look, and the right appearance encourages others to give us more time to explain our ideas, opens doors and releases opportunities both socially and professionally.
-In fact your presentation is a continual portrayal of you – it’s like a constant visual resume.
+In fact, your presentation is a continual portrayal of you – it’s like a constant visual resume.

 If you wait until the morning to decide what you’ll be wearing it only results in early morning stress and often a ‘this will have to do‘ outfit.
-I suggest you decide what you are going to wear each night before bed – it only takes a few minutes and you’ll be able to sleep-in a little later.
+I suggest you decide what you are going to wear each night before bed – it only takes a few minutes and you’ll be able to sleep in a little later.

 To make the process as quick and easy as possible you’ll need to have an organized closet.

 If your closet is unorganized set aside a day to organize everything in a way that it works for you.
 Some women prefer clothes of the same color hung together while others prefer the same type of garments together.
 I hang the same types of garments together and with like colors together.
-You may even like to separate your work wear from your casual wear – it doesn’t really matter, the aim is to create a wardrobe where all your options are easy to see.
+You may even like to separate your workwear from your casual wear – it doesn’t really matter, the aim is to create a wardrobe where all your options are easy to see.

 If your wardrobe is crammed and you can barely move the clothes on the rack, the first thing you need to do is a closet cleanout.
-Not only to get rid of all the things that no longer fit you, are out of date or season, are no longer your style etc, etc, but also to move all the clothes that are for another season to another location.
-You’ll be amazed at the different this alone will make.
+Not only to get rid of all the things that no longer fit you, are out of date or season, are no longer your style, etc, etc, but also to move all the clothes that are for another season to another location.
+You’ll be amazed at the difference this alone will make.

 - what work will I be doing?